 Finding free campsites in the United States and Canada is part-art and part-science, and will lead you to have an unbelievable and uniquely special adventure.
-There are a few reasons why finding free campsites are 100% the way to go.
+There are a few reasons why finding free places to camp is 100% the way to go.

 First off, you’ll be able to save money, of course!
 Put that wallet away and save your money to spend on more adventures.
 Secondly, free campsites will typically be further into nature and will provide a more unique experience than traditional campsites.
 You’ll have better views and you’ll feel more in touch with nature when you camp at a free site.